egbertbouman/youtube-comment-downloader/README.md

 * lxml
 * cssselect

-The python packages can be installed with
+The python packages can be installed with:

-    pip install requests
-    pip install lxml
-    pip install cssselect
+    pip install -r requirements.txt

 ### Usage
 ```